UCSB-PSTAT/shiny-server-container/README.md

 # shiny-server-container
+This image has been archived.
 Creates a Containerized instance of RStudio's opensource [Shiny Server](https://www.rstudio.com/products/shiny/shiny-server/).
 This image is [available on dockerhub](https://hub.docker.com/r/ucsb/shiny-server).

 ## Using This Image